I'm Just Here for the Riot

-I'm Just Here for the Riot is a 2023 documentary film about the 2011 Stanley Cup riot that occurred in Vancouver after Game 7 of the Stanley Cup Finals between the Vancouver Canucks and the Boston Bruins.
+I'm Just Here for the Riot is a 2023 documentary film about the 2011 Stanley Cup riot that occurred in Vancouver after Game 7 of the Stanley Cup Final between the Vancouver Canucks and the Boston Bruins.
 Directed by Kathleen Jayme and Asia Youngman, it examines the riot through on-the-ground footage, interviews with many people who were there, including rioters who were outed on social media and the, "lasting, multi-platform impact the riot had across the city."

 The documentary premiered at the 2023 Hot Docs Canadian International Documentary Festival.
 It also screened at the 42nd Vancouver International Film Festival.
-It’s the 124th in ESPN's 30 for 30.
+It is the 124th full-length film in ESPN's 30 for 30 series.

 Background

-An estimated 155,000 people were in downtown Vancouver to watch Game 7 of the Stanley Cup Finals.
-A massive riot broke out almost immediately after the conclusion of the Boston Bruins win over the Vancouver Canucks.
+An estimated 155,000 people were in downtown Vancouver to watch Game 7 of the Stanley Cup Final.
+A massive riot broke out almost immediately after the conclusion of the Boston Bruins’ win over the Vancouver Canucks.
 122 cars were damaged or destroyed, police cars were burned, building windows were shattered and stores were looted as waves of young people were caught in mob mentality, resulting in over $3.78M in damages.
-At least 140 people were injured, including 9 police officers and 101 people arrested.
-In total, police brought 887 charges against 301 people.
+At least 140 people were injured, including nine police officers and 101 people arrested.
+In total, police brought 887 charges against 301 individuals.